 Payroll administration usually depends on the size of the company and basically managed by the HR Department.
 They ensure all payroll documentation is done and processed correctly.
 Singapore’s Employment Act specifies that when an employee receives his/her salary, it refers to a reward for the work activity carried out for the company’s benefit.
 Apart from the salary, employees are also entitled to other benefits like Overtime or bonus payments, Annual bonuses, Reimbursements for certain types of expenses, Incentives, and Other types of allowances.

 Payroll and taxation depend upon hiring local and foreign employees.
 For an international company that needs to abide by tax laws in Singapore, the main concerns are Individual Income Tax (IIT) for employees, social security expense, payroll tax, employee compensation insurance, withholding & business tax, and permanent establishment concerns.
 Singapore follows a progressive residential tax which lies between 0% to 22% depending upon individual income.
-Individuals are liable to pay tax on income they earned.
-Individuals staying for less than 183 days in the tax year is being considered non-resident and fall under different tax slabs.
+Individuals are liable to pay taxes on the income they earn.
+Individuals staying for less than 183 days in the tax year is being considered non-residents and fall under different tax slabs.

-• There is an exemption in tax if an employee is in Singapore for less than 60 days.
-This clause is not applicable for directors, public entertainers, or doing exercising a profession in Singapore.
+- There is an exemption in tax if an employee is in Singapore for less than 60 days.
+This clause is not applicable to directors, public entertainers, or exercising a profession in Singapore.

 Resident and Non-resident companies doing business in Singapore are liable to tax on their in-house income as well as on foreign income sources.
 However, non-residents can withhold taxes on specified income.
 There is a flat 17% tax on corporate income.
 Qualifying startups are eligible for partial tax exemption and a three-year start-up tax exemption.